zanreal-labs/legal/en/legal/privacy.md

 1. Visit ZanReal Labs websites, such as: zanreal.com, nemo.zanreal.com and other ZanReal Labs affiliated websites, such as blogs, event registrations, community discussions, forums, and social media platforms (collectively our "Sites");

-2. Access or use the products, services, and any related applications offered by ZanReal Labs, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZanReal Labs technology, including our web-based platform, (collectively, the "Services") as a Customer or authorized user, including but not limited to:
+2. Access or use the products, services, and any related applications offered by ZanReal Labs, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZanReal Labs technology, including our web-based platforms and professional services, (collectively, the "Services") as a Customer or authorized user, including but not limited to:

+    1. Software development services (custom applications, web platforms, cloud solutions);
+    2. Marketing services (digital marketing campaigns, SEO optimization, performance analytics);
+    3. Remote IT support and technical assistance;
+    4. UI/UX design and user experience optimization;
-    1. Host and deploy websites;
+    5. Host and deploy websites and applications;
-    2. Optimize content and images;
+    6. Optimize content, images, and website performance;
-    3. Develop an integration or template;
-    4. Purchase a domain;
+    7. Develop integrations, templates, and custom solutions;
+    8. Purchase domains and manage digital infrastructure;
-    5. Analyze website performance, track website traffic and metrics;
+    9. Analyze website performance, track traffic, and measure marketing effectiveness;
-    6. Scan source code for potential code issues;
+    10. Scan source code for potential issues and security vulnerabilities;

 3. Interact with us in any way, including registering for, attending, or otherwise partaking in our events, accelerators, learning portals, or webinars (collectively, "Marketing Activities").